Fairness Concepts for Indivisible Items with Externalities: Abstract

 \section{Abstract}

-We study a fair allocation problem of indivisible items under additive externalities in which each agent also receives values from items that are assigned to other agents.
-We propose several new fairness concepts.
-We extend the well-studied envy-freeness up to one item (EF1) and envy-freeness up to any item (EFX) to this setting, and we propose a new fairness concept called general fair share (GFS).
+We study a fair allocation problem of indivisible items under additive externalities in which each agent also receives utility from items that are assigned to other agents.
+This allows us to capture scenarios in which agents benefit from or compete against one another.
+We extend the well-studied properties of envy-freeness up to one item (EF1) and envy-freeness up to any item (EFX) to this setting, and we propose a new fairness concept called general fair share (GFS), which applies to a more general public decision making model.
 We undertake a detailed study and present algorithms for finding fair allocations.